luigicampbell/lewis-luartz-cv/README.md

 - [React Hooks](https://reactjs.org/docs/hooks-intro.html)
 - [React Router](https://www.npmjs.com/package/react-router)

+- [ ] TODO: Expressions for Checking if files
+- [ ] TODO: Refactor App into sub components for sidebar and navbar

+SO error happens because the code is lookin' for an image that's not there.
+It's probably gonna happen for a few of the things so I need to do an expression that checks if it actually exists in the local source.

-- [ ] TODO:// Error: Failed to Compile ./src/components/pages/Home.js "Module not found: Can't resolve '../../assets/images/about_pic.jpg' in ..."
+// Error: Failed to Compile ./src/components/pages/Home.js "Module not found: Can't resolve '../../assets/images/about_pic.jpg' in ..."

+to run `npm i` followed by `npm start`